 - Observe the cleanliness and safety of the surroundings

 - Watch staff behavior and personal interactions between each other and residents

 - Note residents’ hygiene and quality of life

 - Detect any foul or unusual smells, such as overwhelming odors of urine or cleaning chemicals

 Take a copy of the Nursing Home Checklist included in the Medicare publication Your Guide to Choosing a Nursing Home or Other Long-Term Care.
 And don’t be afraid to ask any questions that arise on your visits.

-If you suspect a loved one is a victim of nursing home negligence or elder abuse in Oklahoma or Arkansas, the attorneys at Carr & Carr are here to help you take action with offices in Tulsa, Oklahoma City and Springdale, AR.
+If you suspect a loved one is a victim of nursing home negligence or elder abuse in Oklahoma or Arkansas, the attorneys at Carr & Carr are here to help you take action with offices in Tulsa and Oklahoma City.
 Please contact us online or call 888-241-3130 for your free consultation.